 It appears that personal networks play a very influential role in how individuals choose their volunteer opportunities.
 This is good news because it is an existing peer-based strategy for active outreach that works.
-There are cons that need to be managed though.
-One of the major cons is the strong possibility that word-of-mouth- creates a reinforcing self-select bias by increasing the number of people from particular segments of campus (people who know one another) who are involved in governance.
+That being said, there is a strong possibility that word-of-mouth creates a reinforcing self-select bias that negatively affects the diversity of participation in governance.